Kartik17/SLAM-project/README.md

 ```

 In case of issues please refer to the README.md of ORB_SLAM2
+## Install Detectron-2
+Follow the install.md at the detectron 2 repo: https://github.com/facebookresearch/Detectron
 ## Install Environment (for Detectron2 dependencies)
 conda env create -f environment.yml